mds5793/xPort/README.md

 ```

 #### Best Practices:
-It would be helpful for the porting team if when using the @exclude tag, to allow the LLM to offer a brief description inline with @brief,   @param, and @return descriptors.
+It would be helpful for the porting team if using the @exclude tag to allow the LLM to offer a brief description for @brief, @param, and @return descriptors.
 However, the LLM WILL not read the data, or algorithms inside the class, function, or struct that is being excluded.

 ## CLI COMMANDS